 Energy management fixes that.

 It’s also great for getting your physical and mental health in balance with your to-do list, which if you’ve followed my personal stuff at all, you know is a challenge I’ve really been working on.

-The most important part of managing your energy before your time and projects involves understanding your energy patterns, and how much energy your different routines take.
+The most important part of managing your energy before your time and projects involves understanding your energy patterns, and how much energy your different activities take.

-Some tasks are high energy, some are low energy, and you want to complete them accordingly.
+Some tasks are high energy, some are low energy.
+You want to complete them accordingly.

-Like, have you ever sat to write a blog post or an email when you’re exhausted, and this thing that you know should only take 30 minutes or so takes hours and hours?
+Like, have you ever hunkered to write a blog post or an email, and you’re so exhausted that this thing that you know should take 30 minutes, takes hours and hours instead?

 And you’re just sitting there, staring at the same paragraph, wondering why is it taking so long to write this one paragraph?

 If you’ve ever experienced that, then you’ve experienced your energy management being out of sync with your time management.
 And there’s a good chance that you’re out of sync because you’re following one-size-fits-all productivity advice.